-How do I give misoprostol tablets to my pet?
+How do I give mitotane tablets to my pet?

-Try to disguise the tablets in a small amount of strongly flavoured food that your pet likes.
-Alternatively, they can be placed carefully on the back of the pet's tongue and their mouth held closed until the entire tablet has been swallowed.
-Women who are or might be pregnant should not handle this drug.
+Mitotane should be given with a meal.
+Try to disguise the tablet in a small quantity of strongly flavoured food that your pet likes.
+Alternatively (just before or after a meal), it can be placed carefully on the back of the pet's tongue and their mouth held closed until the entire tablet has been swallowed.
+Ensure gloves are worn when handling this drug.

-How long will my pet need to take misoprostol?
+How long will my pet need to take mitotane

 Your vet will advise you on the length of time for which you will need to give this medicine.

-This may vary between patients.
-Any unused misoprostol should be returned to your veterinary surgeon for disposal.
+This may vary between patients and may be for the rest of the pet's life.
+Any unused mitotane and empty containers should be returned to your veterinary practice for disposal.